IIIF/training/iiif-online-workshop/day-four/annotation-store-download.md

  * Navigate to your manifest in your workbench
  * Right click on the IIIF logo and select `Save Link As`
- * Save it in the Chrome Web Server directory
+ * Save it in the Chrome Web Server directory and call it `manifest3.json`
  * Ensure your Chrome Web server is running.
 This should be running on port `8887`
  * Open the downloaded manifest in [Atom](https://atom.io/) ready for editing.